-Support Allocation.
+Support Allocation/Dual Enrollment Charge/Facility Use Charge.
 The College segregates direct instructional costs from support costs within the College's accounting information system and performs an annual analysis to systematically allocate these support costs to the different functional classifications of direct instruction to ultimately arrive at a total cost per FTE for each education segment.
-The College-wide support allocation rate was \$4,092 per FTE for the year ended June 30, 2021.
-The College charges a support cost allocation to the School at a rate per FTE not to exceed this amount.
-The actual per FTE support allocation charge is determined at the end of each fiscal year by College management and is based on all available factors including the results of operations of the School and the level of the School's net position.
+In previous years the College charged a support cost allocation to the School at a rate per FTE not to exceed this amount.